microsoft/Kusto-Query-Language/doc/dayofyearfunction.md

 ---
 title: dayofyear() - Azure Data Explorer
-description: This article describes dayofyear() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/13/2020
+description: Learn how to use the dayofyear() function to return the day number of the given year. ms.reviewer: alexans ms.topic: reference ms.date: 11/24/2022
 ---
 # dayofyear()